Rookout/docs/docs/projects-tagging.md

 ### Debug all instances of Service A

-When creating your Rookout Workspace, use tag:ServiceA to debug all instances of Service A (both Production and Staging).
+When creating your Rookout Project, use tag:ServiceA to debug all instances of Service A (both Production and Staging).

 1. Add the following filter: `tag:ServiceA`